 If you’re an ecommerce company or a business that gets lots of leads through the web, a Google penalty can be extremely painful.
 Having your website knocked down a few places in the search results (or getting taken off altogether) can instantly reduce your traffic and keep hundreds of potential customers from finding you online.

-Today I spoke with Alex Chapman, one of our SEO consultants, about the details of these penalties and how businesses can be affected by them.
+Today I spoke with Alex Chapman, one of our SEO Managers, about the details of these penalties and how businesses can be affected by them.
 Let’s start with the basics…

 What Are Google Penalties?

 Google uses a variety of algorithms to investigate websites when determining how to rank them for specific search terms.
 If these algorithms detect that a website has failed to meet Google’s guidelines (or – worse – is using black hat SEO techniques), the website may be pushed down in the rankings or even de-indexed from the search results.